 In February 2018, the Company entered into a modification agreement with CareView (the "February 2018 Modification Agreement") whereby the Company agreed, effective December 28, 2017, to modify the credit agreement before remedies could otherwise have become available to the Company under the credit agreement in relation to certain obligations of CareView that would potentially not be met, including the requirement to make principal payments.
 Under the February 2018 Modification Agreement, the Company agreed that (i) a lower liquidity covenant would be applicable and (ii) principal repayment would be delayed until December 31, 2018.
 In exchange for agreeing to these modifications, among other things, the exercise price of the Company's warrants to purchase 4.4 million shares of common stock of CareView was repriced from \$0.40 to \$0.03 per share and, subject to the occurrence of certain events, CareView agreed to grant the Company additional equity interests.
+As a result of the February 2018 Modification Agreement, the Company determined the loan to be impaired and it ceased to accrue interest revenue effective October 1, 2017.

 In September 2018, the Company entered into an amendment to the February 2018 Modification Agreement with CareView whereby the Company agreed, effective as of September 28, 2018, that a lower liquidity covenant would be applicable.
-At March 31, 2019, the Company estimated the fair value of the warrants to be less than \$0.1 million.

-As a result of the February 2018 Modification Agreement, the Company determined the loan to be impaired and it ceased to accrue interest revenue effective October 1, 2017.

 In December 2018, the Company further modified the loan by agreeing that (i) a lower liquidity covenant would be applicable, (ii) the first principal payment would be deferred until January 31, 2019, and (iii) the scheduled interest payment due December 31, 2018 would be deferred until January 31, 2019.
+In December 2018, and in consideration of the further modification to the credit agreement, the Company completed an impairment analysis and determined that the note was impaired and recorded an impairment loss of \$8.2 million.
+For additional information see Note 5, Fair Value Measurements.
 As of March 31, 2019, the principal repayment and interest payments were deferred until April 30, 2019.
 The principal repayment and interest payment were subsequently deferred until May 15, 2019.

-In December 2018, and in consideration of the further modification to the credit agreement, the Company completed an impairment analysis and determined that the note was impaired and recorded an impairment loss of \$8.2 million.
-For additional information see Note 4, Fair Value Measurements.
+In May 2019, and in consideration of additional capital raised by CareView, the Company further modified the loan by agreeing that (i) the first principal and interest payments would be deferred until September 30, 2019 and (ii) the remaining liquidity covenant would be removed.
+As of June 30, 2019, the Company performed an analysis and determined that no additional impairment was required and estimated the fair value of the warrants to be less than \$0.1 million.